Skip to content

 pip install waveledger-sdk

 The PyPI distribution is waveledger-sdk; the importable module is waveledger.
-Your code stays from waveledger import Client.
+Imports remain from waveledger import Client.

 From the WaveLedger source tree: